AhmedHafez13/uptime-monitoring-bosta/development/project-plan.md

   - `routes/`: Contains route definitions.
   - `controllers/`: Contains controller logic for routes.
   - `models/`: Contains data models.
+  - `services/`: Provides core functionalities of your application.
+This is where the business logic can reside.
+  - `notifications/`: Each notification channel (email, webhook, etc.) can have its own module within this directory.
+  - `plugins/`: This directory can hold modules that can be dynamically loaded into your application.
   - `config/`: Contains configuration files.
   - `tests/`: Contains unit and integration tests.